 The law stipulates that the Plan will be updated and re-submitted to FEMA for re-approval every five (5) years as required by law.
 It is the understanding of the planning team, based on (44CFRPart201).
 In April of 2014, FEMA promulgated a Final Rule that changed the frequency of Mitigation Plan Updates (44CRR Part 201).
-The Final Rule extends the Plan Update requirement for States and Territories from 3 to 5 years.
+The Final Rule extends the Plan Update requirement for States and Territories from 3to5years.

+The process to update this Plan in accordance with the CFR requirement was formally initiated by VITEMA during a special meeting in January 2019.
 The work undertaken consisted of updating all sections of the 2019 Plan Update.
 This was done by using the best available data and methodologies for a target of July 2019 for FEMA's final approval.

 The process of planning and review of the Plan Update is detailed in this section.
 The method utilized includes the appraisal and expansion of the 2019 Plan.
 In accomplishing the objective of the Plan Update, several areas of importance were addressed.
 The following summary identifies the process used to revise and update each section of the plan.

 The Plan Update represents the efforts and contributions of several governmental agencies and other stakeholders.
 The 2019 Plan Update was reviewed and analyzed, resulting in appropriate modifications.
 With the incorporation of information concerning climate change, which provides an overview of how susceptibility will increase or decrease, the territory's profile and understanding of natural hazards are more complete.
-Incorporation of Human-caused hazards were also included into this plan update.
-Normally the former Hazard Mitigation Plans only focused on Natural caused Hazards but the inclusion of man-made hazards were incorporated into this plan after initial adoption to comply with additional compliances that were required for the agency.
 Mitigation strategies were developed and prioritized to address present data concerns.
 The 2014 Plan, along with the recent data, formed the foundation for this Plan Update as well as published documentation post disasters that would speak to the Risk and Capabilities Assessments.
 The Hazard Mitigation Steering Committee has been newly formulated and has expressed a commitment to implementing an effective hazard mitigation program in the USVI, particularly those priority mitigation actions included in this Plan Update.